Perampanel: Pharmacology

 Perampanel is a selective non-competitive antagonist of AMPA receptors, the major subtype of ionotropic glutamate receptors.
 It was the first drug of this class approved for epilepsy.

 Whole-cell voltage clamp studies have demonstrated that perampanel is a negative allosteric AMPA receptor antagonist.
-Perampanel caused a slow (τ∼1 s at 3 μM), concentration-dependent inhibition of AMPA receptor currents.
-The rates of block and unblock of AMPA receptor currents were 1.5 × 105 M−1 s−1 and 0.58 s−1, respectively.
+Perampanel caused a slow (τ~1 s at 3 μM), concentration-dependent inhibition of AMPA receptor currents.
+The rates of block and unblock of AMPA receptor currents were 1.5×105 M−1 s−1 and 0.58 s−1, respectively.
 Perampanel did not affect NMDA receptor currents.
 The extent of block (IC50, 0.56 μM) was similar at all agonist concentrations, demonstrating a noncompetitive blocking action.
 Parampanel did affect AMPA receptor desensitization, or the ratio of peak to late response to rapid application of AMPA.
 Perampanel is a selective negative allosteric AMPA receptor antagonist of high-affinity and slow blocking kinetics, and is not use-dependent.

 Perampanel has a prolonged terminal half-life in humans of approximately 105 hours.
 The drug is 95% bound to plasma protein.
 Its primary route of metabolism is by CYP3A4.
 It does not induce P450 enzymes.
 About 70% of the dose is excreted in the feces and 30% in the urine; less than 2% of the dose is excreted unchanged into the urine.

 Chemistry

-Perampanel's chemical formula is 2-(2-oxo-1-phenyl-5-pyridin-2-yl-1,2-dihydropyridin-3-yl)benzonitrile; it has a bipyridine core structure that sets it apart from other AMPA receptor antagonists.
+The chemical formula of perampanel is 2-(2-oxo-1-phenyl-5-pyridin-2-yl-1,2-dihydropyridin-3-yl)benzonitrile; it has a bipyridine core structure that sets it apart from other AMPA receptor antagonists.

 The tablets contain lactose monohydrate, low substituted hydroxypropyl cellulose, povidone, microcrystalline cellulose, magnesium stearate, hypromellose, polyethylene glycol, talc, and titanium dioxide in addition to the API; the oral suspension contains sorbitol, microcrystalline cellulose, carboxymethylcellulose sodium, poloxamer, simethicone, citric acid, sodium benzoate and purified water in addition to the API.

 History

-It was approved for marketing under the brand name Fycompa by the European Medicines Agency (EMA) in July 2012, and as of July 2016, was approved as an adjunct treatment of partial-onset seizures with or without secondarily generalised seizures in people with epilepsy older than twelve years and as an adjunct treatment of primary generalised tonic-clonic seizures for people older than twelve years who have idiopathic generalised epilepsy.
+It was authorized for medical use in the European Union in July 2012, and as of July 2016, was authorized as an adjunct treatment of partial-onset seizures with or without secondarily generalized seizures in people with epilepsy older than twelve years and as an adjunct treatment of primary generalized tonic–clonic seizures for people older than twelve years who have idiopathic generalized epilepsy.

-It was first approved by the FDA under the same brand name in October 2012, and then in June 2015, for the same uses as those in the European Union; it was one of four new drugs for epilepsy approved between 2010 and 2016, along with clobazam (Onfi), ezogabine (Potiga), and eslicarbazepine (Aptiom).
+It was approved for medical use in the United States in October 2012, and then in June 2015, for the same uses as those in the European Union.
+The oral suspension was approved for medical use in the United States in April 2016.

 Research

-As of August 2016, perampanel had been studied and development discontinued in migraine, multiple sclerosis, neuropathic pain, and Parkinson's disease.